-The University of California Education Abroad Program (EAP) runs several different programs in Italy during the academic year, tailored for a wide variety of needs, interests, and levels of linguistic competence.
+The University of California Education Abroad Program (UCEAP) runs several different programs in Italy during the academic year, tailored for a wide variety of needs, interests, and levels of linguistic competence.

 An overview for the following programs is available at the Berkeley Study Abroad website.